EdDataScienceEES/tutorial-rayrr13/docs/index.md

 ~~~
 *Note: If you haven't installed these packages on your R environment yet you can run the code `install.packages("package_name")` to install them.
 The packages `permute` and `lattice` are necessary to ensure smooth running of all of the functions on the `vegan` package*

+Today, we will be trying to find empirical evidence supporting the intermediate disturbance hypothesis (IDH) by using an NMDS analysis.

-Some brief background for our research question today: The IDH essentially states that diversity is maximised at intermediate levels of disturbance.
+Some brief background about today's research topic: The Intermediate Disturbance Hypothesis (IDH) essentially states that diversity is maximised at intermediate levels of disturbance.
 At high levels of disturbance, good dispersers dominate the communities, not giving strong competitors a chance to settle.
 Conversely, at low rates of disturbance, stronger competitors dominate and competitively exclude weaker competitors (tend to be the good dispersers) and dominate the community.
 Thus, at different levels of disturbance, community assemblages should be different as at high levels we have rapid colonising species and at low levels we have competitively dominant species.

 Now we can import our dataset.
 This data set was collected near Oban, Scotland during an undergraduate ecology field course by University of Edinburgh undergraduate students.
-It was collected to test the accuracy of the classic intermediate disturbance hypothesis (IDH) in predicting how the frequency and intensity of disturbances affects diversity.
+It was collected to test the accuracy of the classic IDH theory in predicting how the frequency and intensity of disturbances affects diversity.
 The data can be found in the repository under `data/invert_data.csv` and can be imported as follows:
 ~~~r
 # import data----
 inverts <- read.csv("data/invert_data.csv")